aws-samples/ec2-lamp-server/README.md

 *The above options only apply if `enableALB` is `Yes`*

 Amazon CloudFront

 - `enableCloudFront`: [create](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating-console.html) a [Amazon CloudFront](https://aws.amazon.com/cloudfront/) distribution to your EC2  instance or ALB.
 Associated charges are listed on [Amazon CloudFront pricing](https://aws.amazon.com/cloudfront/pricing/) page.
 Default is `No`
 - `originType`: either `Custom Origin` or `VPC Origin`.
 Most [AWS Regions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-vpc-origins.html#vpc-origins-supported-regions) support [VPC Origins](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-cloudfront-virtual-private-cloud-vpc-origins-shield-your-web-applications-from-public-internet/), which allow CloudFront to deliver content even if your EC2 instance is in a VPC private subnet.
 Default is `Custom Origin`

+*To use CloudFront with EC2 instance as origin, the [Resource-based name (RBN)](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-settings) attribute `Enable resource name DNS A record on launch` for selected subnet must be enabled*

 AWS Backup

 - `enableBackup` : EC2 data protection with [AWS Backup](https://aws.amazon.com/backup/).
 Associated charges are listed on [AWS Backup pricing](https://aws.amazon.com/backup/pricing) page.
 Default is `No`
 - `scheduleExpression`: start time of backup using [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
 Default is 1 am
 - `scheduleExpressionTimezone`: timezone in which the schedule expression is set.
 Default is `Etc/UTC`
 - `deleteAfterDays`:  number of days after backup creation that a recovery point is deleted.
 Default is `35`

 Refer to below video if you are new to using CloudFormation console

 https://github.com/user-attachments/assets/32a1193a-b19b-4443-a4b8-ec4605fa32f9

 ### CloudFormation Outputs

 The following are available on **Outputs** section

 - `EC2console`: EC2 console URL to manage your EC2 instance
 - `EC2instanceID`: EC2 instance ID
 - `EC2instanceConnect`: [EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/) URL.
 Functionality is only available under [certain conditions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-eic.html)